TL;DR

 2. The activation and value path

 Classification alone is not enough.
-A Product DNA analysis has to map how value becomes real.
-Some products deliver value in minutes.
-Others need data, setup, approvals, or collaboration before value exists.
-That difference changes trials, onboarding, and the viability of self-serve conversion.
+Value has to become real somehow.
+Some products deliver it in minutes.
+Others need data, setup, approvals, or collaboration first.
+That difference changes everything: trials, onboarding, the viability of self-serve.

 3. The contradiction map